-10.6.
-Security (police room)
+10.7.
+Cleaners' room

 Cleaning staff shall store cleaning supplies and equipment in the cleaners' room.

 A cleaner's sink with a cold-water supply and drainage shall be provided.

 The railway station layout planning shall utilize redundant spaces in back-of-house areas and/or under escalators, as appropriate or where the opportunity exists.